Deltares/imod-python/docs/faq/modeling.rst

     In the BCF package of older MODFLOW versions, storage can only be configured via the storage coefficient values; in the LPF package, storage can only be configured via specific storage values.
-In MODFLOW2005's LPF package and MODFLOW6's NPF package, storage values are read as **specific** storage by default and will be multiplied by layer thickness by MODFLOW internally.
+In MODFLOW2005's LPF package and MODFLOW 6's NPF package, storage values are read as **specific** storage by default and will be multiplied by layer thickness by MODFLOW internally.
 By using a "STORAGECOEFFICIENT" option, MODFLOW will read the values as storativity instead.
 In LPF and NPF, specific yield is a separate parameter (and will only be used if there are convertible layers).

-MODFLOW6
+MODFLOW 6
 --------

-Use a river infiltration factor in MODFLOW6
+Use a river infiltration factor in MODFLOW 6
 *******************************************

 .. |m-1| replace:: m\ :sup:`-1`\